-COTA (Council on the Ageing) Queensland is a statewide not for profit organisation advancing the rights, needs and futures of people as we age.
+Council on the Ageing (COTA) Queensland is a statewide not for profit organisation advancing the rights, interests and futures of people as we age.

-- Contributes to an understanding of ageing enabling older people and all sectors of the community to plan for healthy ageing through education advice and activities
+- Contribute to an understanding of ageing enabling older people and all sectors of the community to plan for healthy ageing through education advice and activities

-- Promotes and engages in research which is of interest and concern to older people
+- Promote and engages in research which is of interest and concern to older people

-- Works in partnership with older Queenslanders to shape COTA’s policy and advocacy work to challenge and influence decision-makers to co-create positive social change
+- Work in partnership with older Queenslanders to shape COTA’s policy and advocacy work to challenge and influence decision-makers to co-create positive social change

-- Advocates giving priority to older people experiencing injustice, discrimination, disadvantage or disability
+- Advocate giving priority to older people experiencing injustice, discrimination, disadvantage or disability

-- Provides advice to governments, community organisations and businesses on how to be Age-friendly
+- Provide advice to governments, community organisations and businesses on how to be Age-friendly.

 - First Senior Citizens Clubs

 - Volunteering Queensland